-A simple fall cake that is nothing short of amazing.
-Sweet, easy to make, with juicy pears and a spiced crumb, it's perfect to have around as a snack or serve with coffee for friends.
-It keeps well, can be frozen, and made in different sizes of cake pans, depending on how you plan to serve it.
+This simple fall cake is nothing short of amazing.
+Sweet and easy to make, with juicy pears and a spiced crumb, it's perfect to have around as a snack or serve with coffee for friends.
+It keeps and freezes well, and can be baked in different-sized cake pans, depending on how you plan to serve it.

 Are you a fan of pears?
-I'm guessing most of my readers are, according to the popularity of this pear cobbler recipe.
+Based on the popularity of this pear cobbler recipe, I'm guessing most of my readers are.

 It's like a pear coffee cake without the streusel, a dense but soft cake, courtesy of the sour cream in the batter.